I am a professional Thai Massage therapist, and I enjoy receiving massage as much as I like giving it.

 Why?
 Because it makes me feel great!

-However I can’t help but notice a trend towards establishing the benefits of massage in increasingly scientific terms.
-While this is certainly important and useful knowledge, I want to emphasize another aspect.
+In the Western world, there is a trend towards establishing the benefits of massage in mostly scientific terms.
+While this is certainly important and useful knowledge, I want to highlight another aspect.

 The true experience of a good massage cannot be measured scientifically.